Jack Teixeira: Arrest and prosecution

-On the morning of 13 April 2023, the Federal Bureau of Investigation (FBI) arrested Teixeira at his home in Dighton, where Teixeira lived with his mother and stepfather.
+On the morning of April 13, 2023, the Federal Bureau of Investigation (FBI) arrested Teixeira at his home in Dighton, where Teixeira lived with his mother and stepfather.
 Next to his bed, investigators found Teixeira's stockpile of weapons, including handguns, shotguns, bolt-action rifles, an AK-style rifle with high-capacity magazine, a gas mask, and other weapons.

 The next day, Teixeira made his first appearance at the U.S. District Court in Boston before a U.S. magistrate judge, and the formal charging document was unsealed.
 He was charged with two offenses: (1) violating the Espionage Act of 1917 by retaining and transmitting national defense information without authorization and (2) unauthorized removal and retention of classified information.
 The first charge has a maximum prison sentence of ten years; the second charge, a maximum of five years.
 A supporting affidavit from a FBI Counterintelligence Division special agent was attached to the criminal complaint.

 Teixeira is represented by counsel from the federal public defender's office, who requested and received postponement of Teixeira's detention hearing to allow more time to review the case.
-In advance of a 27 April detention hearing, the prosecution and defense filed memos with the court.
+In advance of an April 27 detention hearing, the prosecution and defense filed memos with the court.
 The prosecution advocated ongoing detention without bond, arguing that Teixeira posed a "serious flight risk"; the prosecution's memo alleged Teixeira had attempted to obstruct the federal investigation by destroying evidence; might still possess secret information of "tremendous value to hostile nation states"; and had a record of making racist and violent comments, including in late 2022 and early 2023.

 To support detention without bond, prosecutors also raised an incident from while Teixeira was a high school sophomore in 2018 that resulted in his suspension from school and prevented him from obtaining a gun license until he joined the National Guard.
 Prosecutors also alleged that Teixeira's supervisors had in September and October 2022 and January 2023 caught him taking notes on classified material or viewing material not needed for his job, and admonished him to "cease and desist".
-At a 19 May hearing, a judge ruled Teixeira would be held without bail until trial.
-On 15 June, Teixeira was indicted, and he pleaded not guilty in court on 21 June.
+At a May 19 hearing, a judge ruled Teixeira would be held without bail until trial.
+On June 15, Teixeira was indicted, and he pleaded not guilty in court on June 21.

-On 4 March 2024, Teixeira pleaded guilty to six counts of willful retention and transmission of national defense information.
-On 12 November 2024, he was sentenced to 15 years in prison.
+On March 4, 2024, Teixeira pleaded guilty to six counts of willful retention and transmission of national defense information.
+On November 12, 2024, he was sentenced to 15 years in prison.
 In March 2025, he pleaded guilty to military charges of obstructing justice, and was dishonorably discharged.
+He is currently incarcerated at ADX Florence.